Scalaron-Higgs inflation: Scalaron-Higgs inflation

 Multifield effects associated to the fall from the hilltop into one of the valleys require the trajectory to stay sufficiently long on the hilltop such that the fall happens in the window when the observable modes cross the horizon.
 In addition, from the discussion of (Class 3), it is also clear that isocurvature effects can only have an observational impact if the background trajectory stays sufficiently long on the hilltop to allow the isocurvature mode to sufficiently grow ($m_{s}^2<0$).
 Finally, the trajectory must have a non-vanishing turn rate ($\omega\neq0$) in order to allow the sourcing of adiabatic mode.

 The case of a small deviation $\varphi_0=\delta\ll1$ from the $\varphi_0$ trajectory (Class 4) is illustrated in Fig.~\ref{BackgroundClassified4}.
 On the one hand, for the same reasons as in (Class 3), this is not a realistic scenario as it only takes into account the background dynamics but not the quantum fluctuations, which in this case would dominate and push the instable classical trajectory immediately into the valley.
 On the other hand, if the potential along the $\varphi$ direction is as steep as in Fig.~\ref{BackgroundClassified4}, initial values of $\varphi_0/M_{\mathrm{P}}>0$ (but not as small as $10^{-60}$)\footnote{This extremely small number has been chosen in the plot only for demonstration reasons, such that the trajectory does not immediately fall into the valley.
 Taking the feedback of quantum fluctuations into account, the purely classical evolution for such a tiny value of $\varphi_0$ becomes meaningless.} might not lie anymore on the hilltop and we effectively arrive again at the scenario described in (Class 2).
 On the hilltop $\hat{W},_{\varphi\varphi}/3H^2\approx \hat{W},_{\varphi\varphi}/\hat{W}$ can be interpreted as the second slow-roll parameter in the $\varphi$ direction.
 This quantity is equal to $-4\xi$ at $\varphi = 0$.
 Hence for $\xi\gtrsim 1$ we have $\eta_{\varphi\varphi}\sim 1$.
 Thus, slow-roll is not possible in the $\varphi$ direction and the trajectory will immediately be pushed into one of the valleys.
 The small $\xi$ limit, in which the valley structure disappears completely is discussed in more detail in Sec.~\ref{Sec:smallxi}.
 The only way to have a trajectory on the hilltop for a sufficiently long time is to make the hilltop wider and flatter in $\varphi$ direction.
-It turns out that this is only possible for very small values of the quartic Higgs self-coupling $\lambda$.
-The scenario for small $\lambda$ could be realized naturally in scalaron-Higgs inflation as the RG flow drives $\lambda$ to very small values at high energies.
-The consequences of such a very small $\lambda$ are discussed in more detail in Sec.~\ref{Sec:Isocurvature}.
+It turns out that this is only possible for very small values of the quartic self-coupling $\lambda$, which we discuss in more detail in Sec. \ref{Sec:Isocurvature}.

 Finally, we briefly comment on more general initial conditions.
 For $\dot{\varphi}_0\neq0$ the qualitative picture does not change.
 The impact of a large $\dot{\varphi}_0$ would lead to a degeneracy of the four classes to (Class 2).
 In contrast, for $\dot{\hat{\chi}}_0\neq0$ slow-roll in $\hat{\chi}$ direction would not be possible.
 Nevertheless, a valid inflationary scenario with non-zero $\dot{\hat{\chi}}_0$ might still be realized.